Innovative Concepts And Methods

 MATILDE is a participatory and transdisciplinary research project that combines diverse expertise spanning from migration and integration studies, demography, geography, sociology, economics, political sciences and philosophy of science.

-develops an innovative conceptual and methodological framework to assess the impact of migration in rural and mountain areas.
+It develops an innovative conceptual and methodological framework to assess the impact of migration in rural and mountain areas.
 By adopting a participatory approach, the project also promotes a change in perceptions and practices.
 The projects considers placed-based and path-dependent factors that contribute to determining the impact of TCNs in rural and mountain regions.
-MATILDE considers the spaces were TCNs settle down are both the input and the output of a process of collective production of places (Lefebvre, 1968), and examines the active role TCNs may have in generative processes that support local development in rural and mountain regions. conducive to the redefinition and renegotiation of the social space.
+MATILDE considers the spaces were TCNs settle down are both the input and the output of a process of collective production of places (Lefebvre, 1968), and examines the active role TCNs may have in generative processes that support local development in rural and mountain regions, conductive to the redefinition and renegotiation of the social space.

 The assessment of the socio-economic impacts of migration is co-constructed together with local stakeholders, placing specific attention to account for the agency of TCNs, that is their active role in shaping their integration path and the potential for them to take part in processes of local development.